-In humans, much of the research on 5-HTP involves small trials with mixed results.
-A few studies suggest 5-HTP may reduce anxiety (7) (8).
-Other trials found benefits for depression (2) (9) (10), but not treatment-resistant depression (11) (12).
-Yet, results from more recent studies suggest antidepressant effects comparable with fluoxetine (13), and potential benefit as part of augmentation therapy for drug-resistant depression (14).
+In humans, most research on 5-HTP involves small trials with mixed results.
+A few studies suggest 5-HTP may reduce anxiety (7) (8) or depression (2) (9) (10), but not treatment-resistant depression (11) (12).
+Evidence for its use in PTSD prevention is also lacking (40).
+Other studies suggest antidepressant effects comparable with fluoxetine (13), and potential benefit as part of augmentation therapy for drug-resistant depression (14).

 5-HTP has also been evaluated for obesity.
 Preliminary findings suggest it may help decrease food intake and increase weight loss and early satiety (15) (16).
 More recently, a sublingual 5-HTP spray increased appetite control in overweight women (17) (18).

 Other preliminary studies suggest benefit for patients with fibromyalgia (19), but not for postmenopausal hot flashes (20) or tardive dyskinesia (21).
 5-HTP does not appear to reduce chronic tension headaches, although a decrease in analgesic use was noted (22).
 It was also ineffective as prophylaxis for childhood migraine (23), but may improve pediatric sleep terrors (24).

 Larger well-designed studies are needed to determine the populations and conditions for which 5-HTP supplementation may be useful, and to determine safety, particularly in conjunction with other serotonergic medications including antidepressants.

 Dietary sources of L-tryptophan, which the body converts to 5-HTP, include turkey, chicken, pumpkin seeds, spinach, milk, and bananas.